 If something in this article needs to be corrected, updated, or removed, let us know.
 Email firstname.lastname@example.org.

-- Group life insurance is a master insurance contract designed to cover a group of people at a company owned by a plan sponsor with coverage that provides a death benefit and life insurance to the family of the employer.
+- Group life insurance is a master insurance contract designed to cover a group of people at a company or organization.

-- Life insurance through group benefits is not a guarantee and alternatively, a term life insurance policy offers the most comprehensive benefits
+- Life insurance through group benefits is not a guarantee.
+An individual term life insurance policy offers the most comprehensive benefits